-From HR paperwork to automating accounting tasks, most of the common ways that our customers use frevvo to save time and money in their business rely on smart forms that are able to do more than just collect text in a box, but perform actions based on those specific inputs.
+From HR paperwork to automating accounting processes, most of the common ways that our customers use frevvo to save time and money in their business rely on smart forms that are able to do more than just collect text in a box, but perform actions based on those specific inputs.

 This functionality allows businesses to create forms that perform calculations, automatically fill in information, or customize workflows based on the user’s inputs.

 While most users would likely love this functionality, few have the resources at their disposal to achieve a truly seamless experience.

 Instead, most businesses capture inputs through forms where users have to type data and read instructions and then still manually process those inputs with human time and energy.
 Why?
 Because building dynamic forms can be an enormous expense and investment that many businesses can’t make.

 For most companies, rolling your own dynamic forms and creating custom workflows can drain hundreds of hours of IT time and other resources cost thousands of dollars to implement.